Philip José Farmer: Later years

 Farmer had both critical champions and detractors.
 Leslie Fiedler proclaimed him "the greatest science fiction writer ever" and lauded his approach to storytelling as a "gargantuan lust to swallow down the whole cosmos, past, present and to come, and to spew it out again."
 Isaac Asimov praised Farmer as an "excellent science fiction writer; in fact, a far more skillful writer than I am...."
 But Christopher Lehmann-Haupt, a reviewer opposed to "that sci-fi crap," dismissed him in The New York Times in 1972 as "a humdrum toiler in the fields of science fiction."

+Farmer achieved his first bestseller in 1978 with The Dark Design which surpassed 20,000 copies in hardback and 300,000 in paperback.
+At this time his status was secured by a six-figure contract with Berkley Books on the promise of three major new novels.

 In 2001 Farmer won the World Fantasy Award for Life Achievement and the Science Fiction Writers of America made him its 19th SFWA Grand Master in the same year.

 Farmer's output slowed, but he continued to be active, publishing one novel and co-authoring three others (as well as producing about 20 short stories) in his last decade.
 He died on February 25, 2009.